 Medical thyroid testing.
 Thyroid physiology is very complex, as explained above.
-Just measuring the serum levels of T3, T4 and TSH, and perhaps thyroid antibodies, which is what most endocrinologists and doctors do, is inadequate, in my experience.
+Just measuring the serum levels of T3, T4 and TSH, and perhaps reverse T3 and thyroid antibodies, which is what most endocrinologists and doctors do, is inadequate, in my experience.
 It does not tell the doctor enough about the cause of the problem and how to remedy it.

 I recommend the method of thyroid assessment developed by Dr. Paul C. Eck as a far better way to evaluate and correct all thyroid problems.
 How this is done is explained below.

 Blood tests during a nutritional balancing program.
 Serum thyroid hormone levels (T4 and T3), as well as the level of TSH and other serum thyroid indicators, will vary up and down during a nutritional balancing program.
 This is very disconcerting for doctors and patients alike.
 However, it is nothing to worry about, and not a reason to stop the nutritional balancing program or to take thyroid hormones.

 Doctors, however, are trained to react with concern to abnormal blood thyroid tests.
 They often scare our clients into taking thyroid hormones or something else, when, in fact, large variations in the serum hormone levels and the TSH are common and completely normal when one follows a nutritional balancing program.
 For more on this topic, please read Nutritional Balancing Effects On Blood Tests on this site.

 Temperature testing.
 Dr. Broda Barnes, MD suggested taking one’s morning temperature to assess thyroid activity.
 If the temperature is low, he suggests that thyroid activity is often low.